Cost Recovery Program

 - establish service standards for all fixed fees

 - increase the fixed fees annually by a predetermined amount based on the Consumer Price Index (CPI)

 - automatically remit, per the remission policy, a portion of the fee to fee payers where service standards have not been met

-This change will take effect on April 1, 2021, and the future adjustments will take place on April 1 of each year.
+This change took effect on April 1, 2021, and the future adjustments will take place on April 1 of each year.
 Learn more about the SFA and how it affects the CNSC.

 Licence fee schedules

 - Dispute Resolution Mechanism for Regulatory Activity Assignments

 - Federal Cost Recovery Policy

 - Nuclear Safety and Control Act and all other associated regulations

 - Service Fees Act (SFA)